kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 Starting with this Kyma version, new workloads no longer have Istio sidecars injected by default; if you want automatic sidecar injection, you must enable it.
 Learn more about the [benefits of having your workload as a part of the Istio service mesh](https://kyma-project.io/docs/kyma/latest/01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma/).
 See also the [Istio documentation on how to enable sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

-Apart from that, Kyma continues to keep the sidecars of workloads that are part of the Istio service mesh updated.
+Apart from that, Kyma continues to update the sidecars of workloads that are part of the Istio service mesh.

 ### Istio upgraded to 1.14.3